aws-samples/sample-ray-on-amazon-sagemaker-training-jobs/README.md

 The `launcher.py` script serves as the entry point for SageMaker training jobs and handles:

 - Setting up the Ray environment for both single-node and multi-node scenarios
+- Supporting both homogeneous and heterogeneous instance group clusters
 - Coordinating between head and worker nodes in a distributed setup
+- Configuring EFA/RDMA networking for supported GPU instances
+- Optionally launching Prometheus for metrics collection
-- Executing the appropriate script
+- Executing the appropriate user script (Python `.py` or Bash `.sh`)
+- Graceful shutdown with configurable wait period

-#### ⚠️ Important Note
+#### Important Note

 **The `launcher.py` script is not intended to be modified by users.** This script serves as a universal entrypoint for SageMaker training jobs and handles Ray cluster setup, coordination between nodes, and execution of your custom scripts.

 You should:

 - Write your own Ray scripts for data processing or model training
-- Use `launcher.py` as the entrypoint in their SageMaker jobs
+- Use `launcher.py` as the entrypoint in your SageMaker jobs
 - Make sure your `requirements.txt` or your container includes `ray[data,train,tune,serve]` and `sagemaker`
-- Specify the custom script path using the `--entrypoint` argument
+- Specify the custom script path using the `-e` / `--entrypoint` argument

 ### Required Parameters and Environment Variables